 5. Artists Helping Artists

-This is also a very helpful podcast in which artists talk about the business side of art as well as other practical tips.
+This is also a very helpful podcast in which artists talk about the business side of being an artist as well as other practical tips.

 Click here to listen to the interesting episode titled ¨20 Lists Artists Should Keep¨.